-Monetary policies, financial markets and interest rates The IMF's latest estimates project a 3.8% recovery for Italy in 2022 and 2.2% in 2023.
+Monetary The IMF's latest estimates project a 3.8% recovery for Italy in 2022 and 2.2% in 2023.
 Despite the increase in infections recorded in early 2022, the economy should continue to grow, supported by favourable financial conditions and expansion in world trade.